lwb4/reddit-reposter/README.md

-Just how easy is it to get karma on Reddit?
+# Just how easy is it to get karma on Reddit?

-This morning, I opened up a terminal, typed in "python repost.py AdviceAnimals" and went to school.
-Three hours later, I was on the front page or /r/all.
+This morning, I opened up a terminal, typed in `python repost.py AdviceAnimals` and went to school. **Three hours later, I was on the front page or /r/all.**

 ![This is happening more the older I get](http://i.imgur.com/MAncgmJ.png)